Frequently Asked Questions

 - Print hinges

 - Print leaf springs

 - Printing text engraving

 - Short turnaround

-- Local printing of a porous structure is possible (e.g. for lubrication purposes)
+- Optional local printing of a porous structure (e.g., for lubrication purposes)

 Yes, but the existing part must be flat on top and must be able to be mounted on our building board.
 A part can then be printed on from the top layer.